ValdemarGr/mezel/README.md

 Mezel is a Scala [BSP](https://build-server-protocol.github.io/) implementation for Bazel.
 Mezel acts as a communication layer between Bazel and Scala BSP consumers such as [Metals](https://scalameta.org/metals/).

 Mezel is work-in-progress.
-I daily drive it with Metals using NeoVim, but any Metals-enabled editor works.
+I daily drive it with Metals using NeoVim, all Metals-enabled editors are supported.
+I use mezel for scala 2 and 3, with `io_bazel_rules_scala` and `rules_scala`.
-A non-exhaustive list of features that work:
+A non-exhaustive list of features that Mezel provides:
 * Semanticdb consumption from Bazel (code navigation).
 * External dependencies (from maven for instance, but also locally built and imported jars).
-* Presentation compiler support with plugins (type hints and such).
+* Presentation compiler with plugins.
 * Caching of semanticdb files (bazel clears the output directory on every build).
 * Streamed diagnostics reporting for errors and warnings (diagnostics will appear as they are generated instead of waiting for the build to finish).
 * Build change propagation (mezel always builds all targets so you get full diagnostics).
 * Logging of all build events with performance traces.
 * Build isolation, uses a custom `--output_base` to avoid destroying your build cache.
 * Custom build/query flags.
-* Semi-automatic configuration generation.
 * Minimal build target definitons using ijars over jars.
 * Automatic reload on build change.
 * IntelliJ support (lightly tested).
 * BSP Task cancellation.
 * Cancellation of stale builds, saving a file mid-build restarts the build.
+* Bazel-managed versioned BSP server (Mezel), no auto-upgrade breakage.
+* Code-generated targets support (protobuf, grpc, openapi and any custom generator).

 Things that may be looked into:
 * Caching of output jars/ijars from local targets (improves DX on big refactorings since transitive jars will persist through bazel output extermination)